 This St. Lawrence River city, in Ontario, unveiled its new sanitary event monitoring system this week.
-The monitoring system shares critical sewage overflow information with the public in real time, including:
+The real-time sewage overflow monitoring and notification system shares critical sewage overflow information with the public in real time, including:

 In addition, Utilities Kingston also has an interactive map detailing the areas of the city serviced by combined sewers

 Kingston has a history of ongoing sewage pollution problems.
 This new system is a ginourmous step forward in terms of public right to know, and transparency in the city’s current sewage system, and its sewer upgrade and improvement plans.

 Kingston, Ontario is the map as a water leader.
 In the words of our President, Mark Mattson:

 With this investment, Kingston has leapt ahead of everyone in the province, maybe the entire country.
 For years – after much pressure from groups like the Canadian Environmental Law Association and Lake Ontario Waterkeeper – Kingston was alone in reporting sewage bypasses on its website.
 This alone was unique.
 But now to include wet weather overflows from sewage mixed with stormwater and publicize real-time results and locations makes the whole reporting process complete.

 Swim Guide shares the best information we have at the moment you ask for it.
 Always obey signs at the beach or advisories from official government agencies.
 Stay alert and check for other swimming hazards such as dangerous currents and tides.
 Please report your pollution concerns so Affiliates can help keep other beach-goers safe.
 Swim Guide, "Swim Drink Fish icons," and associated trademarks are owned by Lake Ontario Waterkeeper.| See Legal.